 The Lower School curriculum's greatest emphasis is placed on reading, writing and mathematics, with an introduction to subjects including geography, history, science, foreign languages, music, art, poetry and communication skills.

-In addition, our teaching method engages students in creative activities that encourage them to explore their surroundings and help them relate what they're learning to their lives.
+In addition, the method we use engages students in creative activities that encourage them to explore their surroundings and help them relate what they're learning to their lives.

 A brilliant and fascinating world opens up when you can read.
 The Lower School reading program aims to bring students into this world and set them on their way to becoming independent, lifelong readers.